 President Hollande, in power since May 2012, initially attempted to reverse his predecessor Nicolas Sarkozy's reforms, but further economic collapse soon demanded a U-turn, with supply-side reforms and more budgetary discipline.
 Deep division within the Socialist Party and the government, together with confusing communication and a lack of clear commitment by the president to the new policies, combined to discredit the government.
 As a result, the potential political benefits of these important reforms (i.e., labor market reforms, business tax cuts, liberalization measures, budgetary consolidation) have been marred.
-Overall, the policy changes, including social security and pension reforms, revised family allowances, and local government modernization reforms, involving spending cuts and the removal of redundancies in administrative structures, are steps in the right direction, but neither sufficient to meet present nor future challenges.
+Overall, the policy changes, including social security and pension reforms, revised family allowances, and local government modernization reforms, involving spending cuts and the removal of redundancies in administrative structures, are steps in the right direction, but neither are sufficient to meet present nor future challenges.

 As his predecessors, President Hollande has not fully and openly embraced the necessary reforms, but rather adopted them reluctantly and furtively while maintaining the illusion of a state capable of controlling the markets and steering the economy.
 Thus, the characteristic gap between real (if limited) change and immobile concepts, between liberal reforms and traditional statist interventionist discourse, has been maintained.
-In this tradition, European integration and globalization are often used as scapegoats to explain changes in French society.
 As a result, it has been difficult for the Hollande administration to gather political support for its measures.
 The government has been accused of destroying the French model and has faced strong opposition, in particular from unions, part of its own political camp, and other vested interests.
-This opposition has considerably hindered and often blocked government action.
+As the Hollande term is coming to an end, the remaining period is prone to electoral promises and a freezing of reforms, with the exception of clientelist-driven reforms.
+Little improvement can be expected before the election of a new president and National Assembly in May-June 2017.